 - Pack extra everything: socks, underwear, singlets, shoes . . . okay, I realize most people don’t own extra weightlifting shoes, but pack extra of everything else if you have them.

 - Know your child.
-Get to know how your child reacts to the pressures of competition.
+Bring any comfort items your child needs in competition.
 For instance, your child may have a favorite pair of socks or a favorite candy bar or he may need headphones to block out the noise of the other competitors.
 Make advance preparations for these things.

 - Plan your meals.
 Before you arrive at Nationals, have a plan for the food your child will eat.
 You don’t want to spoil your child’s hard work by sending him onto the platform fueled with greasy pizza from dinner and “whatever was on the hotel breakfast buffet.”
 Bring foods that will help your child perform well.